sendnodes-io/sendwallet/README.md

 The POKT Wallet is your gateway to the Pocket Network and broader ecosystem.
 Full EVM support soon.

+## Looking to integrate POKT Wallet into your site?

+POKT Wallet can turn your site into a Dapp on Pocket Network.
+You will be able to prepare and request transactions for your users to approve.
+Start here with [our integration guide](/docs/integration.md)!

 ## 🙋‍♀️ First time here?

 Start with our amazing docs, https://docs.poktwallet.io/.